LOST ORCA

 Lost Orca makes finals for coveted Jackson Wild Media Awards

-“Lost Orca: The Legend of Luna,” has been named one of three finalists for a major international award.
+“Lost Orca: The Legend of Luna,” was recently named one of three finalists for a major international award.

 The award is one of several given annually at the Jackson Wild Summit, a nature-film industry gathering in Jackson, Wyoming at the end of September.
 The festival’s website says the awards “celebrate excellence and innovation in nature, science and conservation storytelling, and calls them “Nature film’s equivalent to the Oscars®”

-The film is a finalist in the best writing category.
+The film was a finalist in the best writing category.
 It was written by Vancouver Island’s Michael Parfit, who co-directed with Suzanne Chisholm.
+The winning film in the category was a film by National Geographic / Disney, called “A Real Bug’s Life: Love in the Forest.”

-“We are deeply proud to be in the final three,” Parfit said.
+“We are deeply proud to have been selected for the final three,” Parfit said.
 “It’s exciting to compete at this level with the best nature films made by the BBC, National Geographic and some very highly-regarded international studios.”
-The award-winners will be named on October 2nd.

 Parfit said that it is not just his own words that express the heart of the film.